ShiftSpace/promises/readme.txt

     p.op(function(v) {return v+5});
   }

+A little more typing here, but let's see how much typing Promises really save in non-trivial applications.
 Let's demonstrate something that's difficult to do without promises.
+For example say we want values of 6 different remote resources and we want to add them together.
+With promises it will look something like this.

   var get = function(rsrc)
   {